-To Ladianne R. Cayaban < lrcayaban@petroenergy.com.ph>

-Cc Ed Marie N. Lucion <enlucion@petrogreen.com.ph>
+To: Ladianne R. Cayaban < lrcayaban@petroenergy.com.ph> Cc: Ed Marie N. Lucion < enlucion@petrogreen.com.ph> Subject: Your BIR AFS eSubmission uploads were received

 CAUTION: This email originated from outside of the organization.
 Do not click links or open attachments unless you recognize the sender and know the content is safe.